ajraf101/husky_hangout/README!.md

 ![Footer](assets/screenshots/footer.png)
 - Find us page
-  - This page provides all the necessary information for users who want to engage further with the company, including the address, pricing, opening hours, and contact details.
+  - Provides essential information such as address, pricing, opening hours, and contact details, featuring an interactive Google Maps location with a custom API setup.
-  - A notable feature of this page is the interactive Google Maps location.
-Users can open the map in a separate tab, thanks to a custom API setup specifically for this site.

 ![Find us page](assets/screenshots/find-us-page.png)
 - Sign up page
   - Maintaining a minimal style, the sign-up page features a clear, easy-to-follow layout that is responsive to all screen sizes.
   - This page is intentionally placed last to guide the user through the site, ensuring they have read all about what the site offers before reaching the sign-up stage.
 ![Find us page](assets/screenshots/signup.png)
 - Custom thank you page
-  - After completing the sign-up process, the user is directed to a custom thank you page that encourages further engagement through social media.
+  - Directs users to a thank you page post-signup, encouraging further engagement through social media.
   ![Find us page](assets/screenshots/thankyou.png)

 - Custom 404 page